 The department reviews each applicant’s file and may assign prerequisites as deemed necessary for successful participation in this program.

-- Prerequisites may be satisfied through appropriate coursework or equivalent knowledge demonstrated by a portfolio.
+- Prerequisites may be satisfied through appropriate coursework.
 The following prerequisites are minimal and can be satisfied in Azusa Pacific University’s classes or other transferrable classes:

 - A course in introductory computer concepts (Can be met by taking CS 120 Computer Literacy or CS 205 Microcomputer Software Tools.)